-The Show Must Go On: How to Leverage Virtual Events to Protect your Employees from COVID-19 during Trade Show Season
+The Show Must Go On: How to Leverage Virtual Events to Protect Your Employees from COVID-19 During Trade Show Season

 Feb 25, 2020 8:18:48 AM

+On the heels of the World Health Organization’s declaration of the Wuhan coronavirus as a global emergency, some of the world’s largest trade shows have been disrupted.
 Sponsors and attendees alike are downgrading or withdrawing their participation, prompting event organizers to postpone and even cancel their events.
 Stated communications service provider Ericsson upon its withdrawal from the 2020 Mobile World Conference, “Ericsson appreciates that GSMA have done everything they can to control the risk.
 However, as one of the largest exhibitors, Ericsson has thousands of visitors in its hall each day and even if the risk is low, the company cannot guarantee the health and safety of its employees and visitors.”

 One way event planners can guarantee the health and safety of employees and visitors: a virtual event platform.
-A virtual event is like a live trade show, except as the name implies, it takes place virtually, or online.
+A virtual trade show is like a live trade show, except as the name implies, it takes place virtually, or online.
 Going beyond just a webinar, the technology allows individual users and businesses to enter a virtual, accessible 3D event space, where attendees can visit trade show booths, watch live webcasts, and interact with each other in chat rooms (complete with translations if necessary).
 They can download product sheets, presentations, and videos… at approximately 75% less than the cost of live attendance and all without the hassle of airport security, hotel check-in lines, or in the case of today’s headlines – the risk of contagion.

 Even better for those companies leveraging trade shows to identify the almighty lead: virtual event visitors’ behavior is tracked, analyzed, and visualized, allowing companies to truly understand who their potential buyers are and where they may be in the buying cycle.
 Added bonus: these leads are available in perpetuity.
 With a virtual event, companies have the ability to create new sales over and over.
 Once they’ve built the event, they never have to break it down.
 They can keep using it over and over again.
 They’ve now established a new community.